percona/percona-xtradb-cluster/doc/source/howtos/virt_sandbox.rst

 Testing the cluster with sysbench
 =================================

-After you set up |PXC| in a sand box, you can test it using `sysbench <https://launchpad.net/sysbench/>`_.
+After you set up |PXC| in a sandbox, you can test it using `sysbench <https://launchpad.net/sysbench/>`_.
 This example shows how to do it with ``sysbench`` from the EPEL repository.